Tazaf/ionicitude/README.md

 The most simplistic AR World possible is just an HTML file (generally `index.html`), that loads up all the Wikitude logic. **See [this Gist](https://gist.github.com/Tazaf/5209e26e9a66e5eb526ed5ad34152586) for a blank minimal `index.html` file to use in your new AR Worlds.**

-More advanced Worlds contains an HTML file, one or several JS files (with your custom code or third party libraries), maybe some CSS, image-tracking related files (specific to Wikitude, see [their documentation](http://www.wikitude.com/developer/documentation/phonegap) for more information) or whatever file is useful for this particular AR World..
+More advanced AR Worlds contains an HTML file, one or several JS files (with your custom code or third party libraries), maybe some CSS, perhaps some image-tracking related files (specific to Wikitude, see [their documentation](view-source:http://www.wikitude.com/external/doc/documentation/latest/phonegap/targetmanagement.html) for more information) or whatever file is useful for this particular AR World..

-## Expected file organization
+## Expected files organization
 In order to correctly launch your AR Worlds, Ionicitude expects three things:

 1. You have a folder named `wikitude-worlds` in your app's `www` folder _(optionnal, see below)_
-2. Each of your AR World is contained in a single folder inside `wikitude-worlds` _(name is as you like)_
+2. Each of your AR World is contained in a single folder _(named as you like)_ inside `wikitude-worlds`
 3. Each AR World folder contains at least an HTML file named `index.html`

 If you want to use another name than `wikitude-worlds` for your AR Worlds' root folder, you can do that by passing an object argument with at least a `worldsRootFolder` property when calling `Ionicitude.init()`: